lammps/lammps/doc/src/Run_options.rst

 to be enclosed in quotes or the "\*" character prefixed with a backslash ("\") to avoid shell expansion of the "\*" character.

 Optional keywords may follow the restartfile argument.
-Those would have to be valid keywords for the :doc:`info command <info>`.
-The most useful ones - system, group, computes, and fixes - are already applied.
+These must be valid keywords for the :doc:`info command <info>`.
+The most useful ones - *system*, *group*, *computes*, and *fixes* - are already applied.
 Appending keywords like *coeffs* or *communication* may provide additional useful information stored in the restart file.